Introduction

 Hydration and skin health

-Intense physical activity can impair the skin barrier, especially in cases of excessive sweating.
-Collagen stimulates the production of hyaluronic acid and strengthens the extracellular matrix of the skin, improving skin hydration, elasticity, and firmness.
-For athletes, this means more resilient skin, better protected from oxidative stress and external aggressions.
+Intense physical activity can alter the skin barrier, especially in cases of excessive sweating.
+Collagen stimulates the production of hyaluronic acid and strengthens the skin's extracellular matrix, improving skin hydration, elasticity, and firmness.
+For athletes, this means stronger skin, better protected from oxidative stress and external aggressions.

 Interest of collagen in bodybuilding

-To learn more about bodybuilding and collagen, check out our dedicated article.
+To learn more about weight training and collagen, check out our dedicated article.

 Collagen treatment: when and how to use it?

-The association with cofactors such as vitamin C, plant silicon, or hyaluronic acid helps to boost the natural synthesis of collagen and maximize the effects on connective tissues.
+The association with cofactors such as vitamin C, plant-based silicon, or hyaluronic acid helps to boost the natural synthesis of collagen and maximize the effects on connective tissues.

 III.
 Types of collagen and their specific benefits